 China's coffee market is highly underpenetrated.
-We will continue to target mass market through multi-channel branding and marketing campaigns to attract more new customers.
+We plan to continue to target mass market through multi-channel branding and marketing campaigns to attract more new customers.
+We also aim to explore other sales channels and business initiatives to market our brand.

 We plan to increase customer purchase frequency.
-We will continue to analyze customer behavior and transaction data to more accurately identify their needs and tailor our sales and marketing efforts towards each customer.
+We plan to continue to analyze customer behavior and transaction data to more accurately identify their needs and tailor our sales and marketing efforts towards each customer.
 By matching customers' needs with our high-quality and affordable product offerings, we expect to improve customer retention.